Privacy and protecting personal information has become a priority for the medical industry.

-Although some practices have converted to Electronic Health Records, there’s still thousands of practices and facilities that rely on hard-copy medical records.
+Privacy and protecting personal information have become a priority for the medical industry.
+Although some practices have converted to Electronic Health Records, there are still thousands of practices and facilities that rely on hard-copy medical records, and proper disposal of Protected Health Information (PHI) is important to stay in compliance with HIPAA and other regulations.

-This article will discuss PHI- what it is, proper ways to dispose of it, and the consequences of not taking care of your patient’s personal information.
+When it comes time to dispose of these records, there are a few things that you need to do, and a few procedures you need to follow.
+This article will discuss PHI- what it is, the proper ways to dispose of it, and the consequences of not taking care of your patient’s personal information.

-Although there are specific differences in medical files that contain Protected Health Information and any traditional documents that should be shredded, the best practice is to treat every document and/or record you have with the same type of security and procedures.
+Although there are specific differences between medical files that contain Protected Health Information and any traditional documents that should be shredded, the best practice is to treat every document and/or record you have with the same type of security and procedures.
 By doing this, you don’t have to worry about what documents need to be ‘properly’ destroyed after their useful life.

-One of the easiest ways to ensure this type of security is to implement a shred-all policy with a consideration for appropriate retention times.
+One of the easiest ways to ensure this type of security is to implement a shred-all policy with consideration for appropriate retention times.
 That way, any hard-copy information that could become a data breach is already handled properly.
+Keep in mind that there are some different procedures and retention times for medical documents- we’ll touch on that later in this article.

-Protected Health Information, or PHI, is any information that can be linked to an individual.
+Protected Health Information, or PHI, is any information that links to an individual.
 It could include information and payments for health care, or even an individual’s health status.
+Essentially, any information that links to anyone’s medical record or payment history is protected by law and needs to be handled with care.

 - Names